 EnOcean Alliance – Maintenance-free sensor solutions for open standards

 Due to strong partnerships with leading organizations of the IT industry, such as the Open Connectivity Foundation, and industry leader IBM, the EnOcean Alliance opens the world of energy harvesting wireless communication to develop interoperable self-powered wireless solutions as a standard for the Internet of Things (IoT).

 “The key advantages of wireless control are the ease of upgrading existing buildings and expanding a system at any time.
-No new wiring is required for existing systems; they simply are upgraded with wireless control units.
-Wireless control systems can even provide greater installation flexibility if units within the system do not require dedicated cabling or batteries for power,” says Graham Martin, Chairman of the EnOcean Alliance.
+Wireless control systems can even provide greater installation flexibility if units within the system do not require dedicated cabling or batteries for power.
+Energy harvesting wireless sensors, switches and controls therefore perfectly fit in with the sustainable characteristics of energy-saving building automation systems.
+This makes EnOcean the most important wireless standard for maintenance-free applications for building automation and the IoT,” says Graham Martin, CEO and Chairman of the EnOcean Alliance.

 At AHR Expo, the EnOcean Alliance will show an integrated building system covering the following areas:

 Wireless sensors can lay the foundation for energy savings, increased comfort, and healthier living through automated HVAC control.
 Self-powered temperature, gas, and climate sensors combined with hydronic heating valves form a wireless network that supplies heat or cool air depending on individual needs and behavior or when room conditions need to be adapted to predefined set points.